- Optimizely Web Experimentation

 - Optimizely Performance Edge

-If you are using Optimizely Performance Edge, specific features described in this article will not be available.
+If you use Optimizely Performance Edge, specific features described in this article are not available.
 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
-It relies on a streamlined "microsnippet" that limits the available feature range.
+It relies on a streamlined microsnippet that limits the available feature range.

 -